bdusell/webfont-generator/README.md

 FontForge supports a large number of font formats but has no support for the eot format.
 The blazingly fast sfntly library covers this gap.

-Invoking `make` will attempt to install these libraries on your system.
+Invoking `make` will check out the sfntly repository locally where `generate-webfonts` can find it.

 The script `generate-webfonts` is written in Python and therefore requires `python` to be installed on the system.
 The sfntly converter requires `javac`